AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61134-braintree-vault-payment-method-is-automatically-deselected-in-the-checkout-workflow.md

 ---
 title: "ACSD-61134: [!UICONTROL Braintree Vault] payment method automatically deselected in checkout workflow"
-description: Apply the ACSD-61134 patch to resolve the Adobe Commerce issue where the **[!UICONTROL Braintree Vault]** payment method is automatically deselected in the checkout workflow when a shopper updates their billing address by deselecting the "My billing and shipping address are the same" checkbox.
+description: Apply the ACSD-61134 patch to resolve the Adobe Commerce issue where the *[!UICONTROL Braintree Vault]* payment method is automatically deselected in the checkout workflow when a shopper updates their billing address by deselecting the *[!UICONTROL My billing and shipping address are the same]* checkbox.
 feature: Checkout
 role: Admin, Developer
 ---